GaloisInc/mctrace/docs/README-release.md

 # The MCTrace Docker Image

-The current version of MCTrace is capable of instrumenting x86-64 binaries.
-A port to PowerPC is currently in progress and is expected to be available soon.
+The current version of MCTrace is capable of instrumenting PowerPC binaries.

-The docker image contains a few x86-64 test programs and example probes that can be used to exercise MCTrace.
+The docker image contains a few PowerPC test programs and example probes that can be used to exercise MCTrace.
 In particular the folder `/mctrace-test/examples/eval` contains a collection of probes primarily derived from those provided to us by WebSensing (the probes have been